Are you seeing the results from your inbound marketing?

 A landing page serves as the entry point for a website after a visitor clicks on your website link.

-Your landing page should have one ultimate goal: Convert visitors (prospective consumers) into leads (interested consumers seeking more information) by capturing their details so that they have a stronger chance of becoming a new customer.
+Your landing page should have one ultimate goal: Convert visitors (prospective patients) into leads (interested patients seeking more information) by capturing their details so that they have a stronger chance of becoming a new patient.
 This is typically achieved through Opt-In Forms asking for contact details, usually in exchange for resources.

 In the future, you can send newsletters, information on new services/products or promotions, and general useful correspondence to nurture your leads.